ThousandBirdsInc/chidori/README.md

 ## 🤔 About

 ### Reactive Runtime
-At its core, Thousand Birds brings a reactive runtime that orchestrates interactions between different agents and their components.
+At its core, Chidori brings a reactive runtime that orchestrates interactions between different agents and their components.
 The runtime is comprised of "nodes", which react to system changes they subscribe to, providing dynamic and responsive behavior in your AI systems.
 Nodes can encompass code, prompts, vector databases, custom code, services, or even complete systems.

 ### Monitoring and Observability
-Thousand Birds ensures comprehensive monitoring and observability of your agents.
+Chidori ensures comprehensive monitoring and observability of your agents.
 We record all the inputs and outputs emitted by nodes, enabling us to explain precisely what led to what, enhancing your debugging experience and understanding of the system’s production behavior.

 ### Branching and Time-Travel
-With Thousand Birds, you can take snapshots of your system and explore different possible outcomes from that point (branching), or rewind the system to a previous state (time-travel).
+With Chidori, you can take snapshots of your system and explore different possible outcomes from that point (branching), or rewind the system to a previous state (time-travel).
 This functionality improves error handling, debugging, and system robustness by offering alternative pathways and do-overs.

 ### Code Interpreter Environments
-Thousand Birds comes with first-class support for code interpreter environments like [Deno](https://deno.land/) or [Starlark](https://github.com/bazelbuild/starlark/blob/master/spec.md).
+Chidori comes with first-class support for code interpreter environments like [Deno](https://deno.land/) or [Starlark](https://github.com/bazelbuild/starlark/blob/master/spec.md).
 You can execute code directly within your system, providing quick startup, ease of use, and secure execution.
 We're continually working on additional safeguards against running untrusted code, with containerized nodes support coming soon.

 ## 🛣️ Roadmap